chronicweirdo/reader/readme.md

 - [] refactor collection page (js especially); find icons for selection tools
 - [] improve performance for progress load (only load progress for comics in page)
 - [] improved latest read comics load (db query)

+- [] try and see if it makes sense to jump to collection page when reaching the end or beginning and pressing next/before

 - jump to page functionality
 - bookmark page (zoom, pan? viewport size?) functionality